microsoft/azfuse/README.md

   ```
   The SAS token is generated with 30 days expairation date.
 This is normally
   used for data sharing.
 - delete the `remote file`.
-Please note that this operation cannot be un-do.
+Please note that this operation cannot be reverted.
-  Run it very extreme care.
+  Run it with extreme care.
   ```
-  azfuse rm data/file.tsv
+  azfuse rm data/local_path.tsv
   ```
 - update a file
   ```